acuto/quantum-dev/readme.md

 * **Microsoft QDK**: http://127.0.0.1:9992/?token=quantum-dev-qsharp
 * **Atos myQLM**: http://127.0.0.1:9993/?token=quantum-dev-myqlm

-As for the `all-in-one` solution, the framework-specific directories also contains useful scripts to delete the container (e.g. `rm-qiskit.sh`) and the image (e.g. `rmi-qiskit.sh`).
+As for the `All-In-One` solution, the framework-specific directories also contains useful scripts to delete the container (e.g. `rm-qiskit.sh`) and the image (e.g. `rmi-qiskit.sh`).

 ---
 > **Note**: when opening a terminal in the docker workspace, keep in mind to activate the framework environment before using it: